jamzi/devhealth/content/blog/side-projects/index.md

 ### How to plan out a side project

-Similar to your main job projects, your side hustle needs a clear and defined goal too.
+Just as your main job projects, your side hustle needs a clear and defined goal too.

 - **Idea**.
 It could be something very niche or a hobby you are interested in.
-It doesn't have to be a completely new thing, you could just improve the existing system or solve a specific problem.
+It doesn't have to be a completely new thing; you can just improve the existing system or solve a specific problem.
-- **Find out your target audience and ask for feedback**.
+- **Find your target audience and ask for feedback**.
 You can find answers on Reddit, forums, Facebook Groups, etc. Get feedback from potential customers before you start implementing the idea.

 > I have seen so many startups and side projects fail because of the lack of need for a product or a service.
 Something useful to you doesn't mean it's useful for everyone.